 Early February 2020 - applicants will be notified of the funding decision

-Submit a Letter of Intent
+Letters of Intent

 Submit a letter of intent using the file entitled 'BCRC Letter of Intent Form Technology Transfer' before August 9, 2019 at 11:59 PM MT to proposals@beefresearch.ca.
 Do not lock the file.
-Confirmation of receipt will be sent for every LOI and full proposal submitted.
-If confirmation is not sent within one business day of your submission the BCRC has not received the documents.